pictoune/AnkiLingoFlash/README.md

 - `icons/`: Extension icons
 - `dist/`: Output directory for built extensions
 - `build.sh`: Build script for generating browser-specific distributions
+- `worker.js`: Script that runs on Cloudflare, providing a serverless backend that ensures scalability and fast response times.
+It manages API requests and securely stores user data related to the free trial mode, preventing users from artificially increasing their free flashcard quota.
+Additionally, it safely stores the single API key used to offer flashcards to new users, preventing misuse.

 ### 🤖 Future Improvements